Bill White (neo-Nazi): Background

 White was raised in the Horizon Hill neighborhood of Rockville, Maryland.
 According to an April 1999 interview with The Washington Times, he began to drift toward anarchism after reading The Communist Manifesto at 13.
 He attended Walt Whitman High School in Bethesda, Maryland, where he founded the Utopian Anarchist Party (UAP) and published a magazine that focused on opposition to the education system, psychiatry, and law enforcement.

 White graduated from Walt Whitman High School in June 1994.
 He became a psychology major at the University of Maryland, College Park where, in 1995, he started another political group called the Bill White Student Group, a continuation of the UAP.
 He founded Overthrow.com as the group's website where he published material from a wide range of political viewpoints, including communism, anarchism, and fascism.
 In 1995, White faced criminal charges of possessing deadly weapons, a knife and a club, distributing obscene material, and attempting to escape from police custody, arising out of the distribution of political leaflets.
-Montgomery County declined to prosecute the case.
 In 1997, White served seven months in the Montgomery County Detention Center on weapons, assault and resisting arrest charges.

 On February 14, 1996, White was featured in a front-page story in The Washington Post after posting on Internet news groups the name and telephone number of a woman he believed was abusing her daughter.
 The supposed victim had allegedly told a university counseling group that her parents would not allow her to use the telephone or see friends; someone from the group spread the story, and White posted it, asking readers to telephone the mother and "tell her you are disgusted and you demand that she stops."
 The Post reported that the mother and stepfather were near breaking point after receiving threatening telephone calls.